 Prior authorization works by having your health care provider or supplier submit a prior authorization form to their Medicare Administrator Contractor (MAC).
 They must then wait to receive a decision before they can perform the Medicare services in question or prescribe the prescription drug being considered.

 In addition to the prior authorization form, your provider should include any additional medical documentation that supports your claim for the provided service, item or medication.

-Prior authorization is most common with prescription drugs.
+Medicare Part Part A and B prior authorization forms are typically not needed as prior authorization is most common with prescription drugs.
 In most cases, you will not have to fill out a prior authorization form yourself, as your doctor’s office or pharmacy will typically file the request on your behalf.

 Other Important Medicare Forms: How to File a Medicare Claim

 In some instances, you may have to file a Medicare claim for care that you already received.
 This ensures that your health care provider is properly reimbursed and that you aren’t charged for more out-of-pocket Medicare costs than you actually owe.